MrLixm/opscripting/doc/tools-library.md

 [../customtooling/loader.py](../customtooling/loader.py) to see what the code actually does.
 Else let's start by the end :

-- Each tool **class** will be registered in Katana using `NodegraphAPI.RegisterPythonGroupType`, it will also receive a flavor using `NodegraphAPI.AddNodeFlavor` so you can quickly retrieve all custom tools.
+- Each tool **class** will be registered in Katana using `NodegraphAPI.RegisterPythonNodeFactory` and a callback function when the node is created.
+It will also receive a flavor using `NodegraphAPI.AddNodeFlavor` so you can quickly retrieve all custom tools.

-- To retrieve the tool class you must last get its `module` (ex: `TreeGenerator` might be in `tree_generator.py` ).
+- To retrieve the tool class you must **last** get its `module` (ex: `TreeGenerator` might be in `tree_generator.py` ).
 So you can do `module.NODE` to retrieve the class.